 Martyn Pepperell is a Wellington based music, arts and culture writer, radio host, DJ, copywriter and creative consultant.

 Martyn is a contributing editor at Vanguard Red Magazine.
-He also writes a monthly music column for Fishhead Magazine, a weekly Wellington music blog for wordonthestreet.co.nz and curates the Who's Next and New Music Report sections for Rip It Up.
+He also writes a monthly music column for Fishhead Magazine, a weekly Wellington music blog for wordonthestreet.co.nz, and a weekly local new music spotlight for theaudience.co.nz.

-Martyn hosts two regular radio spots on Radio Active 88.6 FM, Unofficial Channels (8.15am-9am on Fridays) and The Hard Deck (every second Tuesday from 9-11pm).
+Martyn hosts two regular radio spots on Radio Active 88.6 FM, Unofficial Channels (8.15am-9am on Fridays) and Everything Time (once a month on Tuesday from 9-11pm).
 He also hosts a weekly new music segment called Pepperell's Pick Of Next Week on RDU 98.5 FM (Wednesday mornings at 9.15am) and a weekly fresh New Zealand artist showcase on Kiwi FM (4.30pm on Monday afternoon).

-Outside of these engagements Martyn also freelances for North & South, Idealog, NZ Musician, Wellington Woman and undertheradar.co.nz.
+Outside of these engagements Martyn also freelances for North & South, Idealog, NZ Musician, Red Bull Sound Select, Red Bull Studios, Wellington Woman and undertheradar.co.nz.
 His work has also appeared in City Voice, Groove Guide, Pulp, UNO, ATM (UK), Red Bull Daily Notes (EU), socialmedia.nz, Critic, thecorner.co.nz, The Lumiere Reader, The Press, The Kiwi Diary and numerous other magazines, newspapers and websites.